-CeRDI, with Dr Birgita Hansen as project lead, has partnered with the Yarra Riverkeeper Association (https://yarrariver.org.au/) to develop the Yarra Catchment Atlas - an online spatial information portal intended to feature biodiversity, environmental and cultural information for the Yarra Catchment.
+CeRDI, with Dr Birgita Hansen as project lead, has partnered with the Yarra Riverkeeper Association (https://yarrariver.org.au/) to develop the Yarra Catchment Atlas - an online spatial information portal intended to feature biodiversity, environmental and cultural information for the Yarra catchment.

-Public awareness of the biodiversity and cultural heritage of the Yarra River and Bay is generally poor due to a lack of access to the information collected by community groups and agencies.
+Public awareness of the biodiversity and cultural heritage of the Yarra River and Port Phillip Bay is poor due to a lack of access to the information collected by community groups and agencies.
 The Yarra Catchment Atlas aims to redress this by federating a range of relevant datasets into a publicly accessible interactive mapping portal.

-These goals will be achieved through exposure of relevant data relating to program and project activities, the nature of data collection (spatial, temporal and thematic), the relationship between different datasets (including data summaries and analyses), and ways the public can get involved.
+These goals will be achieved through exposure of relevant data relating to program and project activities, the nature of data collection (spatial, temporal, and thematic), the relationship between different datasets (including data summaries and analyses), and ways the public can get involved.
 Additionally, the project will improve collaboration and partnership across the community by supporting existing community programs and showcasing the valuable data they collect.

-Over 40 community groups and organisations currently collect data and conduct regular activities within the Yarra Catchment, but few of these groups present their data on open platforms and most of these data are inaccessible to the public.
+Over 40 community groups and organisations currently collect data and conduct regular activities within the Yarra catchment, but few of these groups present their data on open platforms and most of these data are inaccessible to the public.
 The Yarra Riverkeeper Association has received funding support from the Department of Environment, Land, Water and Planning through the Port Phillip Bay Fund, to collaborate with groups to collect, collate and present Yarra catchment data on the Yarra Catchment Atlas.
-These data sources are anticipated to include: river flora, fauna, water quality parameters, litter composition and volume, the indigenous history of the Yarra River, the drainage system around the Yarra River among other themes.
+These data sources are anticipated to include river flora, fauna, water quality parameters, litter composition and volume, the indigenous history of the Yarra River, the drainage system around the Yarra River among other themes.

-The Atlas also includes a contribution tool for community to provide spatially-explicit information about observations and activities relevant to the Yarra.
-Observations and photos contributed through this tool are verified by the Yarra Riverkeeper Association and are publicly-viewable on the mapping portal.
+The Atlas also includes a contribution tool for community to provide spatially explicit information about observations and activities relevant to the Yarra.
+Observations and photos contributed through this tool are verified by the Yarra Riverkeeper Association and are publicly viewable on the mapping portal.

-The Yarra Riverkeeper Association is using its connections with community groups to discover data that could contribute to body of knowledge about the Yarra river catchment.
+The Yarra Riverkeeper Association is using its connections with community groups to discover data that could contribute to body of knowledge about the Yarra River catchment.
 They are working with data custodians and volunteer groups to determine what data exists and what community group data needs are.
 A workshop was held during 2019 with community groups like Friends of groups to talk through ways to better capture and showcase their data.